gotson/komga-website/website/docs/community/podman.md

 WantedBy=multi-user.target default.target
 ```

+- Run `systemctl --user daemon-reload` to generate the systemd service.
+- Run `systemctl --user start komga.service` to start the container.

 ### podman quadlet files for using komf

 > These quadlet files were tested with podman version 4.5.3

-Create the following quadlet files at `~/.config/containers/systemd/komga` and run `systemctl start komga-pod.service` to start the pod.
+- Create the following quadlet files at `~/.config/containers/systemd/komga`

 #### komga.pod